pou4a/Kata/README.md

 -   Uses Prisma ORM with migrations in `back-end/prisma/migrations`.
 -   Configure your database connection in `back-end/prisma/schema.prisma`.

+-   If running the backend outside Docker, change DATABASE_URL in your .env to use localhost:5432 instead of db:5432.

 ## Testing

 -   Back-end: `npm run test` (unit), `npm run test:e2e` (end-to-end)